 EGM: Do you think it enhances or detracts from his character to have that?

 J. Schmidt: I think enhances.
-It does it gives a nice character other layer.
+It does it gives a nice character another layer.
 He’s a character that is lovable is interesting but I think that characters like that need extra layers of content to them, like a dark backstory and then as a viewer you can like have your opinion on how he handles that kind of stuff.
 I think it’s more of a dimension because you might love like the Sheriff but they don’t really give you too much to work with.
 So like anything like that backstory is good for a character because it gives you more to work with and more information to formulate an opinion on how you feel about that character.

-EGM: Ultimately, up until that point Cooper is pretty two dimensional as a faceted person and he’s the boy scout and there is nothing really truly wrong with what he does ever and then you find out Oh! he had an affair with his partners wife and that makes him a bit more well more human.
+EGM: Ultimately, up until that point Cooper is pretty two dimensional as a faceted person and he’s the boy scout and there is nothing really truly wrong with what he does ever and then you find out Oh! he had an affair with his partner’s wife and that makes him a bit more, well, more human.

 J. Schmidt: More human.
 Because he is kind of a robot.
 Which is fine by coffee fueled by coffee and pie! (laughing).

 EGM: The finale episode Beyond Life and Death was totally unique on television for twenty seven years and in some respects still is.
 Lynch scrapped all but the bare bones and totally rewrote most of it as they filmed.
 How did you react to the finale and then, knowing what you now, how do you feel about it?
 What do you off think.